Implementation of a quantum linear solver for the Vlasov-Ampere equation: Implementation with Classiq

 \section{Implementation with Classiq}

 Below we provide details on the block encoding implementation: presenting the matrix operations explicitly, explaining how to construct the corresponding quantum functions, and providing model diagrams and Qmod code snippets.
 We consider the operation of the matrix $A$ in Eq.~\eqref{eq:amat} on the effective Hilbert space defined in Eq.~\eqref{eq:space}.
+The full code, including the application of a matrix inversion with QSVT, is given in Ref.~\cite{fusion_paper_code}.